-Please email expressions of interest to email@example.com by 2nd June.
+Please email expressions of interest to firstname.lastname@example.org by 4th of August.
 Your application should include a covering letter outlining the reason for your interest and your history with LIM, how you feel you could contribute, what relevant experience you have, and your relevant skills.
 Please also include a CV.
 If you have any questions before submitting an application, please direct them to the same email address in the first instance and we will be in contact.

 Since a new Chair will be an essential requirement for LIM’s continuation, we will first be conducting interviews with potential Chairs and seeking to confirm an appointment before going on to consider other Trustee applications.